About the Program

 - Submit an application with Bucks County Community College designating Radiography as their major.

-- Submit high school transcripts and college transcripts, if applicable, for evaluation by the Admissions Department.
+- Submit high school transcripts and college transcripts, if applicable, for evaluation by the Registrar.
 The student must complete any placement exams that are required by Bucks County Community College.

 - MEDA120- Medical Terminology